davidnewman/vsgists/README.md

 vsgist
 ======

-A Visual Studio extension that allows users to create, updated, and use gists from within Visual Studio.
+A Visual Studio extension that allows users to create, update, and use gists from within Visual Studio.